MxFxM/TGMB/code/README.md

 ## 05 from scratch
 After previously always modifying an existing example, for this code everything is written by hand.
 The code simply outputs a 500x500 preview of the main camera.

+## 09 laser control
+Used to test the control interface to the gimbal system.